tonyho/app-framework-binder/doc/afb-plugin-writing.md

 		board->waiters = waiter;
 	}

-After retrieving the board, the function adds a new waiter to the current list of waiters and returns without sending a reply.
+After retrieving the board, the function adds a new waiter to waiters list and returns without setting a reply.

-Before returning, it increases the reference count of the request **req** using the function **afb_req_addref**.
+Before returning, it increases **req** request's reference count using **afb_req_addref** function.

-> When the implentation of a verb returns without sending a reply,
+> When a method returns without setting a reply,
-> it **MUST** increment the reference count of the request
+> it **MUST** increment request's reference count
 > using **afb_req_addref**.
-If it doesn't bad things can happen.
+If unpredictable behaviour may pop up.

-Later, when the board changes, it calls the function **changed** of *tic-tac-toe* with the reason of the change.
+Later, when a board changes, it calls *tic-tac-toe* **changed** function with reason of change in parameter.

 Here is the full listing of the function **changed**: